Lukylix/Igni/README.md

 3. Ignite:
    Once satisfied, press the floating orb.
 Watch as your Igni assistant, invoke the spell, finalizing your shutdown schedule.

+Igni offers more methods for you to wield your power over time and device shutdown.
+Explore these additional features to fully master the power of Igni.

 Remember, you can always press the orb to adjust or cancel your scheduled shutdown.

+## Extra Powers: Quick Time Manipulation 🧙‍♂️

+In the Igni realm, you hold greater powers than you may have initially believed.
+Discover these enhanced abilities to truly unlock your prowess in managing time and system shutdowns.

+## 🎲 Quick Spell Casting: Direct Time Input

+For those who wish to manipulate time with precision and agility:

+1. **Double Tap the Campfire:**
+   A double tap on the mystic campfire will summon a dialog box where the power to manipulate time lies.

+2. **Invoke the Time Spell:**
+   Add wood to your fire in the given boxes.

+This technique allows you to control the flow of time accurately, ensuring the system hibernation obeys your exact command.

+## 🖲️ Scroll of Time Adjustment

+For those who wish to adjust the flow of time in a seamless and effortless manner:

+1. **Hover Over the Campfire:**
+   Direct your cursor to hover above the enchanted campfire.

+2. **Manipulate Time:**
+   Turning the mouse wheel upward will bend time, increasing the duration before shutdown.
+Conversely, turning it downward will hasten time, reducing the shutdown countdown.

+This scroll enchantment offers a quick and fluid way to control the system's power, allowing you to adapt and respond to changing circumstances swiftly.

+With these additional mystical powers in your possession, your journey towards power mastery in the Igni realm becomes even more thrilling.
+Remember, you command the flow of time and energy.
+Happy adventuring, time mage!

 ## 🔥 Time Before a Shutdown